 To learn about adding a branch to a stage, see Enhance business process flows with branching.

-To make a business process flow available for people to use, you must order the process flow, activate it, and specify business process flow privileges for a security role and then assign the security role to appropriate users.
+To make a business process flow available for people to use, you must order the process flow, enable security roles, and activate it.

 Set Process Flow Order

-When you have more than one business process flow for an entity (record type), you’ll need to set which process is automatically assigned to new records..
+When you have more than one business process flow for a table (row type), you’ll need to set which process is automatically assigned to new rows.
 In the command bar, select Order Process Flow.
-For new records or records that do not already have a process flow associated with them, the first business process flow that a user has access to is the one that will be used.
+For new rows or rows that do not already have a process flow associated with them, the first business process flow that a user has access to is the one that will be used.